Vishal Aditya Singh: Breakthrough and success (2015–2018)

 Singh achieved a turning point in his career when he was cast to play the dual roles of father and son Lakhan Thakur and Shakti Thakur in the &TV show Begusarai, opposite Shivangi Joshi and Veebha Anand.
 He did an episodic in 2016 for Zing's Pyaar Tune Kya Kiya.
 In June 2017, Singh appeared in the lead role of King Veerendra Pratap Singh in Ekta Kapoor's fantasy TV series Chandrakanta broadcast on Colors TV.
 Later in 2018, he was seen in Gul Khan's musical show Kullfi Kumarr Bajewala on StarPlus as singer Tevar Singh.

 Reality shows and further work (2019–present)

 In July 2019, Singh joined as a celebrity contestant in the dance based reality show Nach Baliye 9 with Madhurima Tuli where the duo emerged as the 2nd runner-up couple.
 Just after the finale of Nach, he entered as a wild card contestant in popular controversial reality show Bigg Boss 13 where he was evicted on Day 127 ending up at 8th place.
 In 2020, Singh also featured in two music videos— Dil Mein Hindustan (related to Independence Day) and Khwabeeda (along with Madhurima Tuli).
 In May 2021, he headed to Cape Town for participating in the stunt based adventure series Fear Factor: Khatron Ke Khiladi 11 where he emerged as 2nd runner-up contestant.
-Since October 2023, he returned to acting with his portrayal of Dev Malik opposite Kanika Mann in Colors TV's Chand Jalne Laga.
+From October 2023 to February 2024, he returned to acting with his portrayal of Dev Malik opposite Kanika Mann in Colors TV's Chand Jalne Laga.